Audited Figures* for Fiscal Year 2014

 Queen City Development Bank, Inc.

-We have audited the accompanying financial statements of Queen City Development Bank, Inc. and Subsidiaries (the Group) and of Queen City Development Bank, Inc. (the Parent Company), which comprise the consolidated and the parent company statements of financial position as at December 31, 2013 and 2012, and the consolidated and the parent company statements of income, the consolidated and the parent company statements of comprehensive income, the consolidated and the parent company statements of changes in equity and the consolidated and the parent company statements of cash flows for the years then ended and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Queen City Development Bank, Inc. and Subsidiaries (the Group) and of Queen City Development Bank, Inc. (the Parent Company), which comprise the consolidated and the parent company statements of financial position as at December 31, 2014 and 2013, the consolidated and the parent company statements of comprehensive income, the consolidated and the parent company statements of changes in equity and the consolidated and the parent company statements of cash flows for the years then ended and a summary of significant accounting policies and other explanatory information.

 Management is responsible for the preparation and fair presentation of these financial statements in accordance with Philippine Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.